equiphealth/challenge/hideaki_notes.md

 1. set / clearInterval inside useEffect of controls to change tic speed for different game modes
 2. TS object undefined error when using iteration state
+3. Proper implementation of TS with redux and react

 ## Issues